Internet restored in Ethiopia 10 days after assassinations

 On June 22, attackers shot and killed the Amhara governor and two other officials.
 On the same night in Addis Ababa, the country's army chief and his close friend, a retired army general, were assassinated inside his residence by his bodyguard.

+The internet was shut following the killings amid tightened security and a wave of arrests.
 Prime Minister Abiy Ahmed said the killings in Amhara were a coup attempt.
-The internet was shut following the killings.

 The internet shutdown affected the entire country but in recent days a few locations were able to function.